easeaico/pulse-go/docs/Methodology/CircuitMethodology.md

 We created an analogical model that leverages the same standard network topology for all Pulse system types.
 Standardized circuits are defined in the CDM through paths connected by source and target nodes, similar to the netlists often used for electronic designs.
 Nodes hold information about the potential and quantity values and paths about the flux values.
 Paths can also include both passive and active components.
 Ideal resistances, capacitances, inductances, switches, diodes, potential sources, and flux sources are assignable to paths.
 There is no set number of paths assigned to each node, so the combinations of series and parallel components are limitless.

-Table 1 shows the multiphysics mapping of circuit values across different domains.
+@tableref {CircuitMultiphysicsMapping} shows the multiphysics mapping of circuit values across different domains.
 Mechanical (translational and rotational), fluid (liquid and gas), and thermal circuits are all defined.
 Our implementation uses the force-current and torque-current analogies.
 The resulting hydraulic equations that define fluid circuits approximately describe the relationship between a constant, laminar flow in a cylindrical pipe and the difference in pressure at each end.
 The reference/ground node is explicitly defined and the potential value can be set by the user for simulations that require ambient changes, like for the Pulse respiratory model that allows for altitude settings.

 <center><br>
-<i>Table 1.
-The Pulse data model uses a templated approach to solve all circuit types with the same set of generic code.
+<i>@tabledef {CircuitMultiphysicsMapping} The Pulse data model uses a templated approach to solve all circuit types with the same set of generic code.
 Highlighted cells were implemented as part of this work, while the other extensions can be easily added.</i>
 </center>
 @htmlonly
 <center><a href="./Images/Circuit/CircuitSystemAnalogies.png"><img src="./Images/Circuit/CircuitSystemAnalogies.png" style="width:80%;"></a></center>